About this day

 Hacking the code of life Nessa Carey, Imperial College London

-For the 1st time in human history, gene editing has given scientists the ability to change easily and forever the DNA of any organism.
-How can we control this new technology (known as CRISPR) and should we even try?
+Gene editing has given scientists the ability to change easily and forever the DNA of any organism.
+How can we control CRISPR technology and should we even try?

 About Nessa Carey